MicrosoftDocs/azure-devops-yaml-schema/task-reference/android-signing-v1.md

 **`zipalignLocation`** - **Zipalign Location**<br>
 `string`.
 Optional.
 Use when `zipalign = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optionally specify the location of the zipalign executable used during signing.
+Specifies the location of the zipalign executable used during signing.
 This defaults to the zipalign found in the Android SDK version folder that your application builds against.

+Argument aliases: `zipalignFile`
 <!-- :::editable-content-end::: -->
 <br>